noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.15.7.

-A series of maps showing some unexpected trends in seabird species presence (A,C) and persistnce of unepxected presence (B,D) around the Southern California Bight.
-Figure: Santora and Sydeman 2015
+A series of maps showing some unexpected trends in seabird species presence (A,C) and persistence of unexpected presence (B,D) around the Southern California Bight.
+Figure credit: Santora and Sydeman 2015.

 ### Details